bettercap/website/content/intro/_index.md

 draft: false
 ---

-bettercap is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an **easy to use**, **all-in-one solution** with all the features they might possibly need for performing reconnaissance and attacking [WiFi](/modules/wifi/) networks, [Bluetooth Low Energy](/modules/ble/) devices, wireless [HID](/modules/hid/) devices and [IPv4/IPv6](/modules/ethernet) networks.
+bettercap is a powerful, easily extensible and portable framework written in Go which aims to offer to security researchers, red teamers and reverse engineers an **easy to use**, **all-in-one solution** with all the features they might possibly need for performing reconnaissance and attacking [WiFi](/modules/wifi/) networks, [Bluetooth Low Energy](/modules/ble/) devices, wireless [HID](/modules/hid/) devices, [CAN-bus](/modules/canbus/) and [IPv4/IPv6](/modules/ethernet) networks.

 ## Main Features